EAD export: Country code should not be added to mainagencycode in <eadid> element

 Issue appears to be here: https://github.com/artefactual/atom/blob/qa/2.5.x/plugins/sfEadPlugin/lib/sfEadPlugin.class.php#L198

-#6 Updated by Evelyn McLellan about 1 month ago
+#6 Updated by Evelyn McLellan 4 months ago

 - Status changed from QA/Review to Feedback